paulgitcount/lightsout/preposal.md

 ## What idea(s) do you have for your final project?

-A point and click escape room game in the dark, where the environment of the room changes.
+A point and click escape room game in the dark, where the room changes.

 ## If you plan to collaborate with one or two classmates, what are their names?